zacktayloruwo/occupations-qualtrics/README.md

 3. Edit the JavaScript in for the "Text entry" question Paste the contents of [question_javascript](question_javascript) into the question JavaScript for the "Text entry" question.
 The occupation names and NOC codes are drawn from `occupations.js` Make sure to change **all** instances of `QID1` to the question ID for your occupation question in your survey.

-To implement this method in French paste the code from occua_fr into your qualtrics Javascript.
+To implement this method in French paste the code from [question_javascript_fr](question_javascript_fr) into your qualtrics Javascript.
 The occupation names and NOC codes for the French version are drawn from `occuptions_fr.js`.

 5. (Optional) Add a confirmation question following the occupation question